facebookresearch/AnimatedDrawings/examples/config/README.md

 - <b>char_bodypart_groups</b> <em>(list[dict])</em>:
 If there is overlap between the character's torso and its arm, for example, one should be rendered in front of the other.
-But how do we know the order in which to render character bodyparts.
+But how do we know the order in which to render character bodyparts?
 The dictionaries within this list contain information specifying which joints should be rendered together (i.e. during the same pass) and how their 'depth' should be determined.
 Each dictionary contains the following key-value pairs:

     - <b>char_joints</b> <em>(list[str])</em>: